 A Typical Kerala Houseboat

 In layout, all boats tend to be the same except for the largest boats.
 The captain sits in the bows (front) of the boat where he steers.
 Immediately astern (behind) him is a day cabin with day bed and comfortable seating.
 This adjoins the dining area.
-In some boats there is a private balcony above the day cabin where guests can sit and look down on the waterways as you cruise along.
+In some boats there is a private balcony/bridge above the day cabin where guests can sit and look down on the waterways as they cruise along.
 Beyond the dining area are the cabins which combine a sleeping cabin with an ensuite shower room and lavatory.
 At the stern is the boat's galley (kitchen) and crew sleeping quarters.
 Facilities vary from boat to boat: some are very luxurious with AC throughout, TVs in the cabins.
 Others are more plain with only AC in the cabins and an open day cabin.
 We can arrange according to your preferences.

-A typical day aboard the Houseboat
+A typical day aboard a Kettuvallom Houseboat

 After lunch, we set sail once again and continue our exploring with you lying across the day bed, watching the world go by.
 We travel at a very sedate pace of a few knots which gives you a lot of time to see what is happening.
-If you are like us, you may find yourselves snoozing in the heat of the afternoon sun: the combination of the gentle rocking and the distant bumping of the engine in the rear is soporific in the extreme.
-As thre light begins to drop, we moor for an early evening drink and supper.
+If you are like us, you may find yourselves snoozing in the heat of the afternoon sun: the combination of the gentle rocking and the distant growl of the engine in the rear is soporific in the extreme.
+As the light begins to drop, we moor for an early evening drink and supper.
 Houseboats cannot cruise at night as the locals set fishing nets across the canals and open waters which would be destroyed by the propellers.
 After dinner, which is cooked aboard again and has a similar feeling to lunch you can sit and chat, read or simply take in the quiet before retiring to your cabin for what we hope will be a very good night's sleep!
 Sweet dreams!